abhimanyupallavisudhir/infonomy-server/README.md

 - [ ] maybe let people other than original buyer also buy info offers
 - [ ] let user customize how many infooffers child llm should wait for
 - [ ] let DecisionContexts have "title" and "details"
+- [ ] recursive answers on answers not bought should not be shown, even if bought

 ### misc infra
 - [x] client library